toddmoy/old-toddmoy.com/source/work/hobsons-app-review/index.md

 ## Research

 Starting out, I needed to understand how universities managed their review process.
-So, I interviewed users and observed how they conducted reviews.
+So, I interviewed admissions officers and faculty to understand their customs.
+During these sessions, I observed them conduct mock reviews.
 This helped me understand the strategies they used for dealing with a large, complex task.

 <figure class="full-bleed">
   <figcaption>I used a mental model to organize and present my findings.
 Later, we used this to plan features to support their needs.</figcaption>
   <img src="/assets/placeholder-2000.svg" data-src="assets/mental-model.png" alt="Mental Model Diagram" />
 </figure>

 Each school had a unique review process.
-To ensure AppReview supported them, I worked with admissions officers to map the common activities and roles.
+To ensure AppReview supported them, I worked with admissions officers to distill the common activities and roles.
 Later, this helped us prioritize features that were universally needed---and not waste resources building for edge cases.

 <figure>
   <figcaption>I used a sequence diagram to show how people collaborated on a review.</figcaption>